AskMeAboutBirds/qmk-oled-animation-compressor/README.md

 **Warning** this may take more memory in flash based on the nature of the animation, lots of changes per frame = more changes to store in flash.
 Worst case scenario would be frames that flash completely black or white.

 This will provide the C code to paste into QMK .C firmware, keymap.c or <name of keyboard>.c

+The code is called via change_frame_bytewise(frame_number), note if you change frames out of order it will break the animation, as it only updates the bites from frame -i to frame i.

 ### Example usage: